11 April–11 July 201511 Apr–11 Jul 2015

 To mark our fortieth anniversary, the IMA is currently embarking on a year-long project, Imaginary Accord, which explores this institution’s historical mission, while imagining what it could mean today and for the future, through an exhibition, a lecture series, a symposium, and a publication.
 The title suggests that the connection between each artwork, idea, and participant lies initially in the imagination of the curator and artists and finds new form in the minds of audiences.
 This proposition is extended through the symposium and lecture series.
 Is an art institution only an imagined state—a temporary constellation of agreements, negotiations and arrangements—or is it something more fixed?
 Featuring artworks and contributions by fifteen Australian and international artists and groups, the Imaginary Accord exhibition will grow and change over the course of three months.

 Throughout the year, the Imaginary Accord lecture series and symposium What Can Art Institutions Do?, features leading international and Australian artists, curators, and writers sharing ideas, models and visions for the contemporary art institution.
 Dates and details for each event are available here.

-The book, Imaginary Accord, will be launched online and in print at the end of the year, with contributions from exhibiting artists and speakers.
+The book, Imaginary Accord, includes with contributions from exhibiting artists and speakers.